 - RPM Installed Capacity.
-In 2020, RPM installed capacity decreased 486.0 MW or 0.3 percent, from 184,722.8 MW on January 1 to 184,236.8 MW on December 31.
+In the first three months of 2021, RPM installed capacity decreased 491.4 MW or 0.3 percent, from 184,270.0 MW on January 1 to 183,778.6 MW on March 31.
 Installed capacity includes net capacity imports and exports and can vary on a daily basis. - RPM Installed Capacity by Fuel Type.
-Of the total installed capacity on December 31, 2020, 45.6 percent was gas; 27.0 percent was coal; 17.5 percent was nuclear; 4.8 percent was hydroelectric; 3.0 percent was oil; 1.2 percent was wind; 0.4 percent was solid waste; and 0.6 percent was solar. - Market Concentration.
-In the 2020/2021 RPM Third Incremental Auction all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS) test.
-In the 2021/2022 RPM Second Incremental Auction, two participants in the EMAAC LDA market passed the TPS test.
-Offer caps were applied to all sell offers for resources which were subject to mitigation when the capacity market seller did not pass the test, the submitted sell offer exceeded the defined offer cap,
+Of the total installed capacity on March 31, 2021, 45.7 percent was gas; 26.8 percent was coal; 17.6 percent was nuclear; 4.8 percent was hydroelectric; 3.0 percent was oil; 1.2 percent was wind; 0.4 percent was solid waste; and 0.6 percent was solar. - Market Concentration.
+In the 2021/2022 RPM Third Incremental Auction all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS) test.
+10 Offer caps were applied to all sell offers for resources which were subject to mitigation when the capacity market seller did not pass the test, the submitted sell offer